Many-species ecological fluctuations as a jump process from the brink of extinction: Phenomenology

-\end{enumerate} At the fixed point phase, all three definitions coincide, $S_{\text{top}}^{*}=S_{\text{inter}}^{*}=S_{\text{growth}}^{*}$ when $\lambda$ is small.
-In the dynamics, given the presence of species in the range $\lambda\ll N\ll1$, one might worry that species richness $S_{\text{top}}^{*}$ is not well-defined, in that it relies on an arbitrary cutoff on the abundances to decide which species are ``present'' or ``absent'', with a similar concern for $S_{\text{inter}}^{*}$.
-In the limit $\lambda\to0^{+}$, we show below that the peaks in see Fig. \ref{fig:richness-SAD-1}(F) become narrow compared to $\left|\ln\lambda\right|$, and therefore the definitions for $S_{\text{top}}^{*},S_{\text{inter}}^{*}$ become sharp.
-We show below that for $\lambda$ small but reasonable for ecological applications, these quantities can be measured in practice, and are not far from their asymptotic values.

 The values of $S_{\text{top}}^{*},S_{\text{inter}}^{*},S_{\text{growth}}^{*}$ are plotted in Fig. \ref{fig:richness-SAD-1}(G).
-They are compared to a bound on species richness coming from linear stability (horizontal dashed line): If a subset of $S^{*}$ abundant species is at a fixed point, meaning that the abundance satisfy $1-N_{i}-\sum_{j(\neq i)}\alpha_{ij}N_{j}=0$, they will be linearly stable (ignoring other species) if $S^{*}\mathrm{var}(\alpha)\leq1$ \citep{may_Will_1972,bunin_Ecological_2017}.
+They are compared to a bound on species richness coming from linear stability (horizontal dashed line): If a subset of $S^{*}$ abundant species is at a fixed point, meaning that the abundances satisfy $1-N_{i}-\sum_{j(\neq i)}\alpha_{ij}N_{j}=0$, this fixed point will typically be linearly stable (ignoring other species) if $S^{*}\mathrm{var}(\alpha)\leq1$ \citep{may_Will_1972,bunin_Ecological_2017}.
 In the fixed point phase, it is known that $S^{*}\mathrm{var}(\alpha)<1$ up to the transition \citep{bunin_Ecological_2017}; thus, the stability bound is not saturated in this phase.
-As shown in Fig. \ref{fig:richness-SAD-1}(G), after crossing the transition, $S_{\text{top}}^{*}\mathrm{var}(\alpha)$ decreases again, meaning that the subset of abundant species, once more \emph{forms a stable community with richness strictly below the stability bound}.
-This is perhaps surprising, compared to the symmetric case where it is saturated \citep{biroli_Marginally_2018}, and given that the influx of species replacing the top ones is slow.
+As shown in Fig. \ref{fig:richness-SAD-1}(G), after crossing the transition, we have again $S_{\text{top}}^{*}\mathrm{var}(\alpha)<1$, meaning that the richness of abundant species lies\emph{ strictly below the stability bound}.
+In Sec. \ref{subsec:Diversities-revisited}, we will further show that the subset of abundant species lies at any time in the vicinity of a fixed point, which is thus linearly stable.
+This is perhaps surprising, compared to the symmetric case where the stability bound is saturated \citep{biroli_Marginally_2018}, and given that the dynamics are slow, as shown below.
 We return to this result in Sec. \ref{subsec:Diversities-revisited}.